City of Utrecht Mobility

-The city has several important main cycling routes which many cyclists are using every day.
-There are some main cycling routes that will be improved in the coming years.
-These routes are becoming more safe, convenient and fast.
+The city has several important main cycling routes which many cyclists use every day.
+Some of these main cycling routes will be improved in the coming years.
+This will make the routes safer, faster and more convenient.

 Arrived at your destination?
-Place your bike in a rack or the cycle shed.
-Bikes who are placed wrong or dangerous can be taken away by the municipality.
-Another good tip to avoid this inconvenience is to place your bike in a secured cycle shed.
+Place your bike in a rack or in one of the bicycle parking places.
+Bikes that are parked incorrectly or dangerously can be taken away by the municipality.
+To avoid this inconvenience you can park your bike in a secured bicycle parking.
 Some of them are free for 24-hours!
-Look at an overview of sheds.
+Look at an overview of bicycle parking places.